 All potentially harmful substances including cleaning agents must be kept in a secure location inaccessible to students.
 Tools, ladders and maintenance equipment should be suitably protected and is the responsibility of the caretaker to minimise the likelihood of unauthorised use which may compromise safety to students or employees.

-A "Pupil' Annual Update" form is used to maintain an up-to-date record of:
+A "Pupil Update" form is used to maintain an up-to-date record of:

-- Address and emergency numbers

-- Medical conditions & allergies
+- 64. Address and emergency numbers - 65.
+Medical conditions & allergies

-- General permissions regarding school activities and medicines

 7. Maintenance of the School Environment

 General Maintenance